What is cyber extortion?

-- Have an incident response Also, implement and test contingency and disaster recovery plans to ensure recovery from a cyber attack.
+- Have an incident response strategy.
+Companies should have an incident response strategy as well as test contingency and disaster recovery plans to ensure recovery from a cyber attack.

-To protect a business, basic cyber hygiene is important, including deploying antimalware tools to identify and prevent malware intrusions, using up-to-date antivirus software for endpoint security, keeping all system software current with the latest patches, hardening internal network defenses and limiting network access to disrupt threat actor activity.
+- Set up strong security measures.
+To protect a business, basic cyber hygiene is important, including deploying firewalls and antimalware tools to identify and prevent malware intrusions, using up-to-date antivirus software for endpoint security, keeping all system software current with the latest patches, hardening internal network defenses, and limiting network access to disrupt threat actor activity.

-Additional cybersecurity measures to mitigate cyberextortion attacks include implementing risk analysis and risk management programs that identify and address cyber risks, reviewing audit logs regularly for suspicious activity, and remaining vigilant for new and emerging cyber threats and vulnerabilities by participating in information sharing organizations and receiving alerts from the U.S. Computer Emergency Readiness Team.
+- Implement risk analysis and management.
+Additional cybersecurity measures to mitigate cyber extortion attacks include following risk analysis and risk management programs that identify and address cyber risks, reviewing audit logs regularly for suspicious activity, and remaining vigilant for new and emerging cyber threats and vulnerabilities by participating in information sharing organizations and receiving alerts from the U.S. Computer Emergency Readiness Team.

-In addition to the 2017 cyberextortion attacks against Netflix and HBO, there are other notable cases, including the following.
+In addition to the 2017 cyber extortion attacks against Netflix and HBO, there are other notable cases.

-Domino's Pizza was targeted by Rex Mundi, a hacker group that claimed it had stolen the customer records of 650,000 Domino's Pizza customers in Europe.
-Rex Mundi said it would release the records if Domino's didn't pay a 30,000 euro ransom.
+In 2014, Domino's Pizza was targeted by Rex Mundi, a hacker group that claimed it had stolen the records of 650,000 Domino's Pizza customers in Europe.
+Rex Mundi said it would release the records if Domino's didn't pay a 30,000 euro (roughly $30,000 USD) ransom.
 Domino's refused to pay.
-It notified its customers of the breach and suggested they change their passwords.
+The company notified its customers of the breach and suggested they change their passwords.
 Rex Mundi never followed through on its threat.

 RSS feed service provider Feedly was hit with a DDoS attack to prevent users from accessing the service.
 The attackers demanded money, which the company refused to pay.
 The company worked with authorities to bring the hackers to justice.
 Feedly's content network provider restored service in a couple of hours.

-A hacktivist group, calling itself The Impact Team, attacked Ashley Madison, a hookup site for people who are married or in relationships.
-The attackers said they compromised the company's database, which held the personally identifiable information on 37 million users.
+In 2015, a hacktivist group calling itself The Impact Team attacked Ashley Madison, a hookup site for people who are married or in relationships.
+The attackers said they compromised the company's database, which held the personally identifiable information of 37 million users.
 Rather than asking for money, the group threatened to release the information if the company's owners, Avid Life Media (ALM), didn't take down two of its dating websites as punishment for defrauding its customers.
 The hackers claimed ALM didn't remove the personal information of some customers even though they had paid extra to have that information expunged.
-When ALM didn't give in to The Impact Team's demands, the group leaked Ashley Madison customer data.
+When ALM didn't give in to The Impact Team's demands, the group leaked Ashley Madison's customer data.

-The WannaCry attack encrypted more than 250,000 systems, using asymmetric encryption.
+In 2017, the WannaCry attack encrypted more than 250,000 systems using asymmetric encryption.
 The U.K.'s National Health Service was among the targets and had to take its systems offline.
-The threat actors demanded payment in bitcoin.
+The threat actors demanded payment in Bitcoin.
 It's unclear how many victims paid the ransom.

-Threat actors attacked numerous state and local governments using Ryuk ransomware.
-According to the Center for Internet Security, ransoms ranged from $100,000 to $500,000 worth of bitcoin.
+In 2019, threat actors attacked numerous state and local governments using Ryuk ransomware.
+According to the Center for Internet Security, ransoms ranged from $100,000 to $500,000 worth of Bitcoin.

 In December 2020 and again in January 2021, hackers accessed dozens of organizations' data by exploiting zero-day vulnerabilities of Palo Alto-based Accellion's file transfer application.
 Victims included supermarket chain Kroger, blue chip law firm Jones Day, Reserve Bank of New Zealand and Shell Oil.
 The methods used included Structured Query Language injection and server-side request forgery.
 The attackers sent emails to victims threatening to make their data publicly available.

-Cybersecurity firm FireEye revealed in December 2020 that hackers had made off with its Red Team tools, which could be used to launch sophisticated cyber attacks.
+Cybersecurity firm FireEye -- now Symphony Technology Group -- revealed in December 2020 that hackers had made off with its Red Team tools, which could be used to launch sophisticated cyber attacks.
 U.S. officials believed that Russian intelligence agencies were behind the attack.

 The SolarWinds attack was also disclosed in December 2020, revealing that the company's monitoring software had been compromised in the latter half of 2019 and was used to infiltrate and extort government agencies and private sector companies.

-The ransomware attack on Colonial Pipeline caused an eight-day shutdown of the 5,500-mile pipeline, which resulted in gas lines and shortages in New York and the Southeast.
-The Federal Bureau of Investigation (FBI) has identified the attacker as DarkSide, a ransomware-as-a-service group known to use double extortion tactics.
-Colonial Pipeline is reported to have paid nearly $5 million in bitcoin.
+The ransomware attack in 2021 on Colonial Pipeline caused an eight-day shutdown of the 5,500-mile pipeline, which resulted in gas lines and shortages in New York and the Southeast.
+The Federal Bureau of Investigation (FBI) identified the attacker as DarkSide, a ransomware-as-a-service group known to use double extortion tactics.
+Colonial Pipeline is reported to have paid nearly $5 million in Bitcoin.

 The obvious benefit to paying a ransom is regaining access to crucial files and systems.
-While the ransom is costly, the cost to rebuild files or systems can be exponentially more and can take a good bit of time.
+While the ransom is expensive, the cost to rebuild files or systems can be exponentially more money and time-consuming.

 The FBI discourages ransom payments to criminals.
 The intelligence agency contends that doing so will embolden attackers to target other organizations, encourage other criminals and fund criminal activities.
-Besides, paying the ransom does not guarantee the recovery of a victim's files.
-Instead, the FBI urges victims to report ransomware threats to local FBI offices or to the FBl's Internet Crime Complaint Center.
+Paying the ransom also doesn't guarantee recovery of a victim's files.
+Instead the FBI urges victims to report ransomware threats to local FBI offices or the FBl's Internet Crime Complaint Center.

 Is cyber liability insurance worth having?

-The Cybersecurity and Infrastructure Security Agency has said an active cybersecurity insurance market could help reduce the number of successful cyberextortion incidents.
-Insurers would encourage customers to implement preventative measures and best practices by basing coverage and premiums on the insured's level of self-protection.
+The Cybersecurity and Infrastructure Security Agency has said an active cybersecurity insurance market could help reduce the number of successful cyber extortion incidents.
+Insurers would encourage customers to exercise preventative measures and best practices by basing coverage and premiums on the insured's level of self-protection.

-Increasingly, customers are requiring vendors to have cyber insurance coverage as part of their compliance contracts.
-Insurer Woodruff Sawyer said the number of its public company clients buying cyber coverage increased from 22% in 2016 to 39% in 2019, and it expects this number to grow.
+Increasingly, customers are requiring vendors to have cyber insurance policies as part of their compliance contracts.
+Insurer Woodruff Sawyer said the number of its public company clients buying cyber coverage increased from 22% in 2016 to 39% in 2019, and the number continues to grow.